curran/jspm-mocha-example/README.md

 # jspm-mocha-example

-This is an example starter project that you can clone and modify.
+This is an example project that tests out a specific combination of JavaScript tools.

 The technologies embraced by this starter project are: